Have You Got Any Castles?: Plot

-When the cartoon opens, a cuckoo clock in a library sounds off, and the camera pans over the room, to a Town Crier (a caricature of Alexander Woollcott, who did a radio show of that name) who gives a brief introduction.
-When all performances begin, four monsters (Mr. Hyde, Fu Manchu, the Phantom of the Opera, and Frankenstein's monster) introduce themselves by roaring evilly, but then dance happily to Gossec's "Gavotte."
-As characters from other books applaud that performance, the protagonist of The Good Earth, his head the shape of a globe, says prayers by his bedside.
-The camera pans the library to the right, revealing the book The Invisible Man and an invisible man dancing, who hands off to Topper (a novel from a series by Thorne Smith, as well as a contemporary film) where a similar character continues a similar dance, then moves to The Thirty-Nine Steps where a caricature of "Bojangles" Robinson dances down the steps, So Big with a caricature of Greta Garbo, and The Green Pastures which turns out to feature a big band presentation of "Swing for Sale" led by a caricature of Cab Calloway.
-That clip was from the Friz Freleng short Clean Pastures.
+At a library, a caricature of Alexander Woollcott's town crier introduces the film.
+Mr. Hyde, Fu Manchu, the Phantom of the Opera, and Frankenstein's monster introduce themselves by roaring evilly, but then dance happily to Gossec's "Gavotte."
+As characters from other books applaud that performance, The Good Earth, depicted as a child with a globe as a head, says prayers by his bedside.
+The camera pans the library to the right, revealing The Invisible Man who dances and hands off to Topper where a similar character continues a similar dance, then moves to The Thirty-Nine Steps where a caricature of "Bojangles" Robinson dances down the steps, So Big with a caricature of Greta Garbo, and The Green Pastures which turns out to feature a big band presentation of "Swing for Sale" led by a caricature of Cab Calloway.

 Panning left over the cheering crowd, the camera reveals a singing Heidi on the cover of her eponymous book, a literal Thin Man when viewed from the side (a caricature of William Powell as Nick Charles) walking into the White House Cook Book and, when walking back out and seen from the side, shows that he has packed on some weight in his posterior.
-Whistler's Mother, on the cover of the book, Great Works of Art whistles "Ain't She Sweet", then three Little Women (three Jane Withers clones) and three Little Men (three Freddie Bartholomew clones) sing with "Old King Cole" (spoofing deep-voiced Warner Bros. character actor Eugene Pallette), the characters of The House of the Seven Gables (seven identical caricatures of Clark Gable), and a drumming bulldog intended to parody Bulldog Drummond.
+Whistler's Mother, on the cover of the book, Great Works of Art whistles "Ain't She Sweet", then three Little Women (three Jane Withers clones) and three Little Men (three Freddie Bartholomew clones) sing with "Old King Cole" (spoofing deep-voiced Warner Bros. character actor Eugene Pallette), the characters of The House of the Seven Gables (seven Clark Gable clones), and a drumming bulldog intended to parody Bulldog Drummond.
 Next Louis Pasteur (a caricature of Paul Muni in his Oscar-winning role) mixes chemicals from test tubes until they blow up, after which Pasteur is in Seventh Heaven.
 Also appearing is Captain William Bligh from Mutiny on the Bounty (a caricature of Charles Laughton's portrayal of him).
 This does not please a sleeping Rip Van Winkle (Ned Sparks, a well-known Hollywood "grouch"), who complains, "Old King Cole is a noisy old soul", while using the Valiant Little Tailor's scissors to snip hair from the title character of Uncle Tom's Cabin to plug his ears.